keatonelvins/keatonelvins.github.io/wayfarer.md

 ---
 layout: pah
 ---
+Holy smokes Pah, you're unbeatable!!
 Almost there, just one more puzzle!

 fmoae aduzaoa

-If you're feeling stuck, Julius Caeser always used to say "When you fail, try, try again"
+If you're feeling stuck, Julius Caesar always used to say "When you fail, try, try again"

 And if you're still stuck, maybe try reading your bday card again!